DimitryGonzales/dotfiles/.github/README.md

 - [Gruvbox](https://marketplace.visualstudio.com/items?itemName=jdinhlife.gruvbox)

-> ⚠️ Working in a way to install these automatically.
+> 🛠️ I'm working on automating the installation of these extensions.

 ## 🖼️ Examples

-**ℹ️ These images do not showcase all features/configurations.**
+> ℹ️ These screenshots do not showcase all features or configurations.

-- Catppuccin Mocha Lavender
+### 🌙 Catppuccin Mocha Lavender

 <table>
     <tr>